 First of all, if you’re sleep-deprived your body is stressing out and your cortisol levels are going up.
 Cortisol can lead to inflammation in the body and affect the skin.
 Research shows that reduced sleep can increase the severity of psoriasis and other skin conditions, especially allergic reactions and sensitivity in general.

-Secondly, when we sleep the body’s hydration comes back into balance, meaning the skin is recovering its natural moisture.
+Secondly, when we sleep the body’s hydration comes back into balance, meaning the skin is recovering its natural moisture and pH value.
 And, even more, the skin heals itself - literally.
 While we sleep, our growth hormones are active, and they repair damaged skin cells, leading to more youthful skin without wrinkles.

 Some people say beauty is skin deep, but I have to disagree.
 Beauty comes from the inside out.
 Everything we have and everything we are physiologically and psychologically is painted on the surface of the skin.
 It can be hard to accept this if the image we see in the mirror is one we don’t like, but remember - no beautiful thing is perfect.
 Like it or not, the lines, the wrinkles, the blemishes, the pimples, are part of our identity, and the first step on the journey to better skin is accepting they are going to be there for a while - and that is okay.